 - talking about Peacemakers in history

-- teaching to be patient and understanding, practise empathy
+- teaching to be patient and understanding, practice empathy

 - using the peace corner as a place to resolve conflicts and talk about feelings

-- The Peace Rose Book – a wonderful reminder for children to appreciate people’s feelings and resolve issues without violence.
-It’s a great book designed especially for Montessori environment.
-The illustrations are absolutely beautiful.
+- The Peace Rose Book – is a beautiful reminder for children to appreciate people’s feelings and resolve issues without violence.
+It’s a great book designed especially for the Montessori environment.
+The illustrations are beautiful.
 The book is a guide for 3-6 yo children to resolve their issues.
 Children are encouraged to take turns expressing their thoughts and feelings while holding the peace rose which is a part of the peace table setting.
-Instead of rose we use little Flockmen.
+Instead of a rose, we use little Flockmen.

-- Wooden toys Flockmen – wonderful toys that due to their unique design that allows child make constructions by stacking them on top of each other demonstrate a powerful message – we need each other to stand tall and strong.
+- Wooden toys Flockmen – beautiful toys that due to their unique design allow child make constructions by stacking them on top of each other demonstrate a powerful message – we need each other to stand tall and strong.

 - Word Art with the Blessing Of Aaron – Bible verse that promotes peace: “The Lord bless you and keep you; the Lord make his face to shine upon you and be gracious to you; the Lord lift up his countenance upon you and give you peace”.

-I put a great importance on everything I place on the walls in our classroom.
+I put high importance on everything I place on the walls in our classroom.
 The Blessing Of Aaron is a beautiful prayer that promotes peace.
-It is a special way to conclude issue resolution when a child says this prayer over the other person.
-Words truly have incredible power over children’s lives and form their self-image.
-This teaches children to use them wisely and with kind intentions.
-I created this Word Art printable and it’s a Subscriber freebie.
-I invite people who would like to receive blog updates to sign up for my newsletters.
+It is a unique way to conclude issue resolution when a child says this prayer over the other person.